muggin/cbir-system/README.md

 `docker-compose up elasticsearch`

-The backend server has to be built before it is run:
+The backend server is built and run with the following commands:

 `docker-compose build server`

-After that it can be run with

 `docker-compose up server`

-In order to index or debug within the server container you can attach to a bash inside the server docker container:
+In order to index or debug within the server container you can run bash inside the server docker container:

 `docker-compose run server bash`